Honesty, integrity, and the law

 You may not falsify a hardware address for a device connecting to the campus network or a wireless interface used to connect a device to Princeton’s network.

 Individuals registering a computer, smart phone, or other device for Dormnet or campus network service must provide accurate information about that device only, and must not attempt to obtain service for two separate devices simultaneously via a single registration.

 You should be aware that there are federal, state and sometimes local laws that govern certain aspects of computer, broadcast video, and telecommunications use.
-With considerable focus on U. S. homeland security and the national infrastructure, and with escalating pursuit of copyright infringers continuing to generate concern, additional legislation is emerging.
+With considerable focus on U. S. homeland security and the national infrastructure, and with escalating pursuit of copyright infringers continuing to generate concern, additional legislation is evolving.
 Members of the University community are expected to respect the federal, state and local laws in use of the campus technologies and University-provided network access, as well as to observe and respect University-specific rules and regulations.

 Gambling is prohibited for employees in the workplace except as specifically noted in University policy 5.1.1.
 This prohibition includes Internet gambling.